celigo/lambda-integrator-extension/README.md

   6. Click on "Show User Security Credentials" and make a note of the "Access Key ID" and "Secret Access Key".
   7. Go to the Permissions tab for the user and attach the policy created above.
 4. Write code
-  1. Run "npm init" to create node project in a new folder
+  1. Run "npm init" to create node project in a new folder.
-  2. Run "npm i --save lambda-integrator-extension"
+  2. Run "npm i --save lambda-integrator-extension".
   3. Create a new file functions.js and save the following extension functions in it.
       ```js
           var obj = {